Baran Valley: Ancient history

 Up until the 1980s, the ancient history of the Baran Valley was unknown due to the lack of archeological excavations in the area.
 Excavations in the early 1980s revealed a series of ancient Illyrian tools and weapons, showing evidence of ancient settlements in the area.
 During the Roman period the region was likely part of the municipium of Siparantum (Peja).

 Medieval history

 In the medieval period most mentions of the region come from chrysobulls of the Serbian Empire.
 Under the rule of the Nemanja dynasty several monasteries and churches were built.
-Under the rule of Stefan Dušan, whose possession stretched to Albania and Northern Greece gave the Deçan monastery large control over the region.
+Stefan Dušan, whose possession stretched to Albania and Northern Greece, gave the Deçan monastery large control over the region.
 Under Stefan Uroš several villages were given to the Hilandar monastery in the region of Peja, including the "two-Vraniks", Upper Vranoc and Lower Vranoc (modern-day Vranoc) during 1292–1303.
 The villages of Çeskovë, Çallapek, Gllogjan, Kosuriq and Nepole are mentioned in a document written by Stefan Dečanski in 1327, while Broliq and Kryshec are first mentioned in the Dečani chrysobulls in 1330.
 Under both Serbian and Ottoman rule, the inhabitants of the region had to pay heavy taxes.